Last updated on September 18, 2024

 Do Effects Like Rest in Peace Stop Undying?

 Yes, effects like Rest in Peace and Leyline of the Void replace the action of a creature going to the graveyard.
 The replacement effect states that if a card would go to the graveyard, exile it instead.
-Since the creature never reaches the graveyard, or more commonly known as dies, the Undying ability never triggers.
+Since the creature never reaches the graveyard, the undying ability never triggers.

 How Does The Ozolith Work with Undying?